ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Appendix

 Our data construction process involves prompting LLMs to elicit their internal parametric knowledge in order to investigate the underlying causes of hallucinations in generated outputs.
 While this approach enables targeted analysis of model behavior, it may lead to the generation of inaccurate or hallucinated contents.
 To ensure the responsible usage, we strictly limit the distribution of the resulting dataset to academic research purposes.
 The dataset does not contain any personally identifiable information or offensive material, and all contents are curated in accordance with ethical guidelines for responsible AI research and data sharing.

 Additionally, we conducted human evaluations to assess the reliability of the LLMs in identifying knowledge conflicts.
 Evaluation data was carefully distributed to human evaluators solely for research purposes, ensuring it adheres to ethical standards and contains no content that violates these standards.
+We also recognize that the capacity to suppress a model's knowledge raises important ethical concerns about its potential for misuse, such as obscuring facts or entrenching bias.
+Our work explores this mechanism purely as a means to improve contextual faithfulness and mitigate hallucinations.
+We stress that the transition of such capabilities from academic research to real-world deployment would require rigorous oversight and transparent governance to ensure responsible use.